iSEngLab/APPT/README.md

 #### RQ2.1

-For APPT_pre-training, please
-For APPT_fine-tuneing, please
-For APPT_LSTM, please
+For APPT_pre-training, please set self.no_pretrain to True For APPT_fine-tuneing, please set self.freeze_bert to True For APPT_LSTM, please, please set self.no_lstm to True

 #### RQ2.2